Jurisdiction Framework

 B. Global Coverage - Accepted With Enhanced Due Diligence

-End-users from these jurisdictions are allowed but require additional KYC steps, including stricter document rules and potential video-verification based on transaction thresholds.
+End-users from these jurisdictions may be accepted with additional KYC steps, stricter document rules, and potential video verification based on transaction thresholds.

 APAC (Asia-Pacific)